kymo42/voice-isolator/SETUP.md

-# Voice Isolator - Complete Setup Guide
+# SpeakerLove - Complete Setup Guide

 ## What This Program Does